v-xchen-v/dofbot_ws/dofbot_digital/README.md

 # dofbot_controller
 Controller of dofbot in sim and realworld

+## Import URDF and Visualize the Robot

-## The hierarchy is specially adapted for use as a Gazebo model database by means of the following folders/files:
+### The hierarchy is specially adapted for use as a Gazebo model database by means of the following folders/files:
 ```
 ../catkin_ws/src
     /MYROBOT_description